Veltly/SCoRe4/README.md

 - tqdm
 - yaml

-## Contact:
+## Contributions, Bugs, Suggestions:
-In case of feedback, errors, suggestions or you want to contribute please contact Christoph Grüner (christoph.gruener@oeaw.ac.at)
+If you have any feedback, problems, suggestions, or ideas and would like to contribute, please contact Christoph Grüner (christoph.gruener(at)oeaw.ac.at).
+If you have found any errors or are experiencing problems with the current version, please create a bug report at https://github.com/Veltly/SCoRe4.
 ## Citation

-If you use this library in your work please reference it accordingly.
+If you use this library in your work, please cite the appropriate source.

 @article{grüner2025geant4basedlibraryscore4,
       title={Geant4 based library SCoRe4 for Surface Contamination and Roughness Effects simulations in rare event search experiments},